Non-reversible stationary states for majority voter and Ising dynamics on trees: Definitions and main results

 Thus, when a clock at some vertex $x$ rings, the configuration $\omega$ is replaced by $\omega^x$.
 Write $L$ for the corresponding generator.
 A configuration is called \emph{frozen} if the opinion of each vertex equals the majority of the opinions of its children.
 A measure is called \emph{frozen} whenever it is supported on frozen configurations.
 Frozen measures are automatically stationary and reversible for the dynamic.

-\begin{theorem}[Non-triviality of the majority voter model on the directed tree] There exists a stationary, $\operatorname{Aut}(\mathcal T)$-invariant Markov process with generator $L$, which is supported on non-frozen states, and which has the following two properties: \begin{enumerate} \item The opinion of each vertex $x\in\mathbb V$ mixes exponentially fast in time, \item Its restriction to a single layer is i.i.d.\ over the vertices in that layer. \end{enumerate} \end{theorem}
+\begin{theorem}[Nontriviality of the majority voter model on the directed tree] There exists a stationary, $\operatorname{Aut}(\mathcal T)$-invariant Markov process with generator $L$, which is supported on non-frozen states, and which has the following two properties: \begin{enumerate} \item The opinion of each vertex $x\in\mathbb V$ mixes exponentially fast in time, that is, $\mathbb E[\omega_x(0)\omega_x(t)]:=\mathbb P[\{\omega_x(0)=\omega_x(t)\}]-\mathbb P[\{\omega_x(0)\neq\omega_x(t)\}]$ decays exponentially fast in $t$, where $\mathbb E$ is the expectation with respect to the distribution of the stationary process. \item Its restriction to a single layer is i.i.d.\ over the vertices in that layer. \end{enumerate} \end{theorem}

 \begin{remark} This distribution is also not reversible.
 Indeed, if the process is run for a positive amount of time and then reversed, then the vertices change their opinion from majority to minority.
 It is straightforward to generalise this theorem to directed trees $\mathcal T^d$ with $d$ an odd integer above three, at the cost of slightly complicating the calculations. \end{remark}